Vegan White Chocolate Cookies

 FAQ

-If you’re not satisfied with just white chocolate chips in your cookies, try pairing them with one of the following to take things to the next level:
+If you’re not satisfied with just vegan white chocolate chips in your cookies, try pairing them with one of the following to take things to the next level:

 -Dark chocolate chips or chunks (or vegan milk chocolate)